johncostacoursera/GettingAndCleaningData/CodeBook - Getting and Cleaning Data Course Project.md

-#   Coursera Course - Getting and CLeaning Data - Course Assignment
+#   Coursera Course - Getting and Cleaning Data - Course Assignment
 ###   By: John Costa
 ###   Date: July 23, 2020

 Source data provided by Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz [1]

- ##Study Design:
+## Study Design:

 >The experiments have been carried out with a group of 30 volunteers within an